Indexes to Missing People M-QHelen | Updated on Saturday, August 30th, 2014

 PARKER, Alexander, left Coleraine Ireland c40 years ago, a carpenter.
 Last heard of 10 years ago in Melbourne.
 Information sought by nephew Sgt.
 Parker, Police Office, Urmston near Manchester, England, in 1905.
 6 pages, List 44

 PARKER, Charles.
 Wife Katherine wrote in 1914 from Christchurch New Zealand.
-He deserted her and their three children 51/2 years ago, she is now filing for divorce and wants to know whether he is still alive.
+He deserted her and their three children over 5 years ago, she is now filing for divorce and wants to know whether he is still alive.
 He was born at Bonny Doon near Mansfield, son of John, and had brothers John and Ted.
 5 pages, List 8.

 PARKER, J.T., late detective of Leeds, Yorkshire England, now a private agent.
 Wrote in 1901 on behalf of the mother of John DUXBURY.
 6 pages, List 18.

 PARKER, Joseph.
 Found in miserable condition in hut in Ballarat in 1898 and taken to hospital.
 Police find he is quite wealthy.
 Alfred Parker, Otara, near Fortrose New Zealand writes asking if it is long lost brother, born in Tunbridge Wells, aged about 64 years.
 No, a native of Yorkshire, c70 years.
 7 pages, List 26.